rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 - Users have taken up 16 cores and TOOK MORE TIME than just using 1 core!!!

 It would be interesting write a SLURM script which submits many of the same job with different cores, plots the efficiency vs. num cores

-QOS or burstQOS
-"Quality of Service"
-When you do sbatch, the -b option is “burst capacity” to allow 9x allocation of resources when resources are idle --qos=phz5155-b
---qos=<group>

 *In the job summary email, the memory usage is talking about RAM efficiency*